-Need a quick rundown of the movie?
+Thinking about what happens in this film?
 Here's the plot: "Commissioned to make a propaganda film about the 1936 Olympic Games in Germany, director Leni Riefenstahl created a celebration of the human form.
 This first half of her two-part film opens with a renowned introduction that compares modern Olympians to classical Greek heroes, then goes on to provide thrilling in-the-moment coverage of some of the games' most celebrated moments, including African-American athlete Jesse Owens winning a then-unprecedented four gold medals."

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Olympia: Part One – Festival of the Nations' on each platform when they are available.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Olympia: Part One – Festival of the Nations' on each platform when they are available.
 'Olympia: Part One – Festival of the Nations' is currently available to rent, purchase, or stream via subscription on FlixHouse, Criterion Channel, Google Play Movies, FlixFling, YouTube, and Apple TV in the US.

 'Olympia: Part One – Festival of the Nations' Release Dates